 From catching the flight on time to where you’ll be staying, what places you’ll visit, which restaurants you will try first, and much more, having somewhat of a prepared plan is always helpful.
 Try typing it on your phone or maybe get a handy notebook so that you can always keep yourself updated about what’s next on the plan, but then again, a little bit of spontaneity never hurts anybody.

 Catch the Train?

-So you and your family are roaming around in Italy, from seeing the mountains in the Dolomites to having the magical experience of sightseeing the canals and beauty of Venice, the travelling is quite a tiresome task.
-And Italy is famous for its train travel but is it the ride for you?
+So you and your family are roaming around in Italy; from seeing the mountains in the Dolomites to having the magical experience of sightseeing the canals and beauty of Venice, travelling is quite a tiresome task.
+And Italy is famous for its train travel, but is it the ride for you?

 Perhaps if you were alone or with your group of friends, then yes, the train would be a great choice, but since you’re in Italy with your family, the train travelling might not be the best way to tour Italy, especially if you’re with little ones.
 So it’s best to rent a car in advance or perhaps even on the spot if your decision about train travelling changes at the last minute.

 While Italy is regarded as one of the safest places in Europe, it’s safe to say that it also has its flaws, just like any other country would have, in the form of “not so safe” places for family trips.
 While there aren’t specifically any places you should vary still, it’s very easy to get robbed without you even realising it in the big cities like Milan or Venice.
 Then again, the chances of something like this happening are slim if you keep an eye out for yourself and your family